The Haskap berry is another unique berry that I recommend to home gardeners. In Latin, the Haskap plant is known as

 - Aurora – Pollinator

 Birds aka “flying berry destroyers” are a big fan of these berries too!
-You’ll likely have to buy some plastic mesh bird netting and do some bird-proofing of your Haskap berry plants.
+You’ll likely have to buy some plastic mesh bird netting and find other ways to keep the birds off the plants.

 The reflective scare tape or scare away disks that glitter in the sun will help to deter the birds from landing on your patch of berries.
 These tools work easily without harming the birds.
 The silver glittery material blows in the wind it catches the sunlight randomly and glints brightly.

-It messes up the birds radar and it’s very difficult for them to see where to land.
+It messes up their radar and it’s becomes very difficult for them to see where to land.
 So they will fly off to find an easier branch to land on and will leave your berry plants alone.

 Haskap berries can be used exactly the same way as other berries are used in both sweet and savoury recipes.
 They are great in everything from simple jams and jellies to ice cream and salad vinaigrette to chutney and even wine.
 Of course, that’s if any of them make it into the kitchen after fresh picking.

 Do you already grow the Haspkap berry in your garden?
 Leave a comment and tell me what you think of it.